-In the context of machine-type communications, duty cycling has become an attractive technique for extending the lifetime of devices with limited battery capacity.
-The mechanism consists of turning off the radio component of the device, pausing its MCU, and using a timer to activate the device periodically.
-However, by turning the main radio off, the device becomes incapable of exchanging data which may result in excessive communication delays~\cite{ghribi2020survey}.
-This motivates the adoption of WuR which allow activating the devices' main radio on-demand when there is data to communicate.
-Since its power consumption is several orders of magnitude lower than that of the traditional main radio (WuR's average power consumption is at the magnitude of 1000 times lower than that of the main radio~\cite{oller2015has}), the WuR can be kept always on, in contrast to the duty cycling operation.
-Furthermore, although the EC for operating a clock is relatively low, it is still non-zero.
-However, by employing WuRs, we can eliminate this EC entirely.
-Fig.~\ref{arq_wur} illustrates an exemplary architecture of a WuR-capable device, which includes a low-power radio that receives and detects the WuR signal to activate the main radio for communication.
-The specific components and their inclusion in different architectures can vary based on the design requirements and specific use cases.
+Duty cycling, consisting of turning off the radio component of a device, pausing its MCU, and using a timer to activate the device periodically, extends the lifetime of devices with limited battery capacity (BCAP).
+However, the device with the radio off cannot exchange data, which may result in excessive communication delays~\cite{ghribi2020survey}.
+This motivates the adoption of WuR, which allows activating the devices' main radio on-demand when there is data to communicate.
+Since its EC is several orders of magnitude lower than that of the traditional main radio, e.g., about 1000 times lower~\cite{oller2015has}, the WuR can be kept always on, in contrast to the duty cycling operation.
+Furthermore, although the EC for operating a clock is relatively low, it is still non-zero, while this EC may be eliminated entirely by employing WuRs.